Quiet Time for Toddlers: Tips for Dropping the Afternoon Nap

-At the end of quiet time, go into your child’s room, tell them how proud you are that they played so quietly, and tell them that it’s time for the next portion of your daily routine (many families find that having a snack after quiet time is helpful).
+Quiet time for toddlers ends when you go into your child’s room to tell them how proud you are that they played so quietly.
+Tell them that it’s time for the next portion of your daily routine.
+Many families find that having a snack after quiet time is helpful.

 Quiet time is not the same as naptime.
 Your child is mobile, and playing independently, which means that the rules need to change a bit.
 Keep your expectations simple and easy to understand.
-Some parents find that sticking to 3-5 ‘rules’ is helpful.
-Some key expectations that you may decide to address:
+Some parents find that sticking to 3-5 rules is helpful.
+Some key expectations for quiet time for toddlers:

-2. If he needs something, he should come and get you (In other words: please do not yell).
+- If he needs something, he should come and get you rather than yelling.
 Consider setting some limits regarding the number of times he can come and get you if this begins to get out of hand.

-3. The activities for quiet time need to be, well, quiet.
+- The activities for quiet time need to be quiet.
 That means no screaming, yelling, or playing the bongos.

-4. Set potty rules.
+- Set potty rules.
 Does he need your assistance?
-Or is he allowed to quietly use the toilet on his own, should the need arise?
+Is he able to quietly use the toilet on his own, should the need arise?

 You may also want to consider whether or not you allow snacks and drinks.
 Many families find that having lunch directly before quiet time helps to ensure that your child has a full tummy, and will limit the amount of crumbs that end up in their bedrooms.
 Other families allow small, quiet, snacks.